← Reed-Frank Group

 The demand for this model is growing structurally — and AI does not change the equation.

 Defense budgets across Europe are increasing at rates not seen since the Cold War.
-New markets are entering the Western defense procurement ecosystem — bringing procurement volume but not the institutional experience to negotiate industrial cooperation effectively.
-European defense sovereignty is moving from political aspiration to binding legal obligation, with industrial participation requirements embedded in an expanding range of procurement frameworks.
+New markets are entering the Western defense procurement ecosystem, bringing procurement volume but not the institutional experience to negotiate industrial cooperation effectively.
+European defense sovereignty is moving from political aspiration to binding legal obligation.
+Industrial participation requirements are now embedded across an expanding range of procurement frameworks.

-Switzerland has demonstrated that industrial cooperation is not a compliance formality: when budget constraints required a choice between fleet size and offset commitments, the Federal Council chose to procure fewer aircraft rather than reduce industrial participation obligations.
-Peru is proceeding with a $3.5 billion fighter acquisition and a separately evolving industrial cooperation framework that applies across its defense procurement pipeline.
+Switzerland has demonstrated that industrial cooperation is not a compliance formality: when budget constraints required a choice between fleet size and industrial cooperation commitments, the Federal Council chose to procure fewer aircraft rather than reduce industrial participation obligations.
+Peru has selected its next fighter platform in a $3.4 billion FMS program, with contract signing imminent and industrial cooperation terms under active negotiation.
 Austria is designing its industrial cooperation architecture from the ground up, against the largest procurement pipeline in its modern history.

 AI can compress analytical tasks.
 It cannot navigate a contested multinational competition, read the institutional dynamics of a procurement agency in real time, or manage the simultaneous commercial, governmental, and prime contractor stakeholders that define these mandates.
 In each of these environments, the limiting resource is not capital and it is not processing power.
 It is the specialist knowledge — accumulated over decades of principal-level engagement on both sides of the table — to navigate institutional frameworks that most participants encounter for the first time.